MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1-2.md

 ---
-title: Compare Microsoft Defender for Endpoint Plan 1 (preview) to Plan 2
+title: Compare Microsoft Defender for Endpoint Plan 1 to Plan 2
 description: Compare Defender for Endpoint Plan 1 to Plan 2.
 Learn about the differences between the plans and select the plan that suits your organization's needs.
 keywords: Defender for Endpoint, advanced threat protection, endpoint protection search.appverid: MET150